martaajarzyna/temporalNEON/README.md

 # temporalNEON
-Repository for exploring inter and intra annual variation in NEON community data.
+Repository for evaluating the links between intra- and inter-annual ecosystem stability and change in biodiversity using NEON organismal data.